 No products in the cart.

 If you’re used to being stuck in an office building all day, working from home may sound like the ultimate dream come true.
 The commute is just a short walk down the hall, ‘business casual’ is your pajamas, and best of all, your work schedule revolves around your life – not the other way around.
 But your home office probably isn’t soundproof.

-But then its Monday morning and you’re a few emails in when suddenly the kids are fighting, the dog is barking and the dryer is making that noise again.
+Picture this – it’s Monday morning and you’re a few emails in when suddenly the kids are fighting, the dog is barking and the dryer is making that noise again.
 If you’ve recently made the transition to a home office, you’re probably starting to realize just how loud your home can be.

 Distracting clamor disrupts your work ethic and kills your productivity.
 Luckily, there are many easy ways to reduce noise in your home office.
 Interested in a quiet workspace?
 Follow these simple tips and you’ll be working the day away in uninterrupted bliss.

 Imagine the sound of a heavy book hitting a hard wood floor.
 Now think about that same book falling onto a plush carpet.
 Which one was louder?
 Now think of your kids or pets running around on hard wood floors versus carpeted floors.